Linhof

 Linhof is a German company, founded in Munich in 1887 by Valentin Linhof.
-The company is well known for making premium rollfilm and large format film cameras.
-Linhof initially focused on making camera shutters and developing the first leaf shutter, which became part of Compur.
+The company makes premium rollfilm and large format film cameras.
+Linhof initially focused on making camera shutters and developed the first leaf shutter, which became part of Compur.

-Nikolaus Karpf, who entered the company in 1934, designed the first Technika model, the world's first all-metal folding field camera, the same year.
+Nikolaus Karpf entered the company in 1934 and that year designed the Technika, the world's first all-metal folding field camera.
 Revised models of the Technika are still in production.

-Today Linhof is the oldest still-producing camera manufacturer in the world after Gandolfi closed and Kodak sold their production to Calumet.
+Linhof is the oldest still-producing camera manufacturer in the world after Gandolfi closed and Kodak sold their production to Calumet.